juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 # Accessible-LaTeX-Thesis-Template
-A LaTeX thesis template based on amsbook class aimed at assisting authors in creating documents that can create accessible epub files.
+A LaTeX thesis template based on amsbook class aimed at assisting authors in writing documents that can be converted to to accessible epub files.

 ## Read this carefully